-The Minor in Public Administration is designed for students interested in the study and practice of public and nonprofit management.
+The Minor in Public Administration has been developed for students interested in the study and practice of public and nonprofit management.
 The minor is comprised of courses focusing on issues related to the delivery and management of public programs, public policy analysis, leadership and innovation management, budgeting and financial management, administrative law, and civic engagement and responsibility.

 Students from all majors are encouraged to boost their career options within government, nonprofit, and corporate institutions with this applied and strategic minor.
 The minor is also good preparation for students considering graduate training in public administration.